ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 Wooooo, you made it to the end of the tutorial!
 To recap, you learned how to:

-- Connect a Metamask wallet to your dApp project
+- Connect a MetaMask wallet to your dApp project
 - Read data from your smart contract using the [Alchemy Web3](https://docs.alchemy.com/alchemy/documentation/alchemy-web3) API
-- Sign Ethereum transactions using Metamask
+- Sign Ethereum transactions using MetaMask

 Now you're fully equipped to apply the skills from this tutorial to build out your own custom dApp project!
 As always, if you have any questions, don't hesitate to reach out to us for help in the [Alchemy Discord](https://discord.gg/gWuC7zB). 🧙‍♂️